Heatwave

 We work together to:

-- Produce multi-agency plans to manage extreme weather events.
+- Produce multi-agency plans to manage adverse weather events.

 - Monitor the weather forecasts prior to any large events in the county.

-- Receive and distribute early notifications of extreme weather.
+- Receive and distribute early notifications of adverse weather.

-- Local and central government work with infrastructure operators and emergency responders to develop response plans to deal with potential damage and restore utilities and travel routes as quickly as possible.
+- Develop response plans with infrastructure operators to deal with potential damage and restore utilities and travel routes as quickly as possible.

-- Drought planning – water companies have a statutory duty to plan for drought.
+- plan for drought – water companies have a statutory duty to plan for drought.

 - Plans include a range of actions to manage the supply and demand of water.
 The Environment Agency also has a framework which sets out how they work with government, water companies and others to manage water resources during a drought.